pologrp/polo/docs/getting-started/compilation.rst

 To build code that requires ``polo``, we simply create a *CMake project*.
-A CMake project is a directory that has a ``CMakeLists.txt`` file, which lists the executable files, and their dependencies in the directory.
-Most modern integrated development environments (IDEs) natively support CMake projects, and help users create the ``CMakeLists.txt`` file interactively [#f1]_.
+A CMake project is a directory that has a ``CMakeLists.txt`` file, which lists the executable files and their dependencies in the directory.
+Most modern integrated development environments (IDEs) natively support CMake projects and help users create the ``CMakeLists.txt`` file interactively [#f1]_.
 However, we briefly mention here how to create and use CMake projects, manually, in the most basic form.